Cronch8/termingine/README.md

-Termingine or The Terminal Engine is a small almost-game-engine that can be used to create fancy terminal effects
+Termingine _(pronounced term-in-chin)_ or The Terminal Engine is a small not-quite-game-engine that can be used to create fancy terminal effects

 ---